XiaoboMa1/autoQA/README.md

 ---

-## 1. The Complete User Workflow
+### Phase 1: Parsing & Storage

-Unlike standard automation tools, this system does not start with writing code.
-The workflow is strictly defined as follows:
+1.  **Upload**: The user uploads an **Axure HTML export** to the server.

-### Phase 1: Ingestion & Generation
+2.  **Parsing**: The backend (`axureParseService.ts`) uses `cheerio` to traverse the DOM and extract interactive elements (buttons, inputs) and text content.
-1.  **Upload Prototype**: The user uploads an **Axure HTML export** (zip/folder) to the system.
+3.  **LLM Processing**: The system constructs a prompt with the parsed DOM data and sends it to an LLM.
+The LLM returns a JSON object containing test steps and expected results.
-2.  **Parsing**: The backend (`axureParseService.ts`) uses Cheerio to extract the DOM structure, interactive elements (buttons, inputs), and annotations from the HTML.
+4.  **Storage**: The system saves the generated test cases as text data into the MySQL database (`functional_test_cases` table).

-3.  **AI Generation**: The system sends the parsed structure to an LLM.
-Using RAG (Retrieval-Augmented Generation), it retrieves relevant business rules from Qdrant and generates **Functional Test Cases** (steps, expected results).
+### Phase 2: Retrieval & Execution
-4.  **Human Review**: The user reviews the AI-generated test cases in a "Draft" mode, edits steps if necessary, and saves them to the permanent library.
+5.  **Trigger**: The user selects a test case ID.
+The system retrieves the text steps from the database.

-### Phase 2: Execution & Feedback
+6.  **Runtime Loop**: The system iterates through the text steps.
+For each step:
-5.  **Trigger**: The user selects a test case (or a suite) to run.
+    *   It calls the MCP tool `browser_snapshot` to get the current simplified DOM tree.
-6.  **Translation**: The system converts the natural language steps (e.g., "Click the Login button") into MCP Commands.
+    *   It sends the current text step and the DOM snapshot to the LLM.
-7.  **Execution**: The **Adaptive Scheduler** allocates a browser instance.
-The MCP Client drives Playwright to interact with the live web application.
+    *   The LLM returns a JSON command (e.g., `{"name": "browser_click", "args": {"ref": "12"}}`).
-8.  **Observation**: The system streams real-time MJPEG video and logs back to the frontend via WebSocket.
+7.  **Playwright Action**: The MCP Client receives the JSON command and triggers the corresponding Playwright API via stdio.
-9.  **Result**: Upon failure or completion, artifacts (Screenshots, Traces, Videos) are saved for debugging.
+8.  **Feedback**: The backend captures screenshots (buffers), writes them to an HTTP response stream (MJPEG), and broadcasts logs to the frontend via WebSocket.

 ---